oddbird/oddleventy/content/speaking/css-rad.md

 - Support more browsers with less work
 - Use different fallback methods depending on the circumstances
 - Understanding caniuse.com as a guide, rather than a gatekeeper
-- Understand the radical vision that makes design on the web so unique… and weird
+- Understand the radical vision that makes design on the web so unique... and weird